JianhangYin/Madagascar_Geophysics/README.md

 # Geophysics Source Code on Madagascar

-In this repository, you can find all the source codes (C, Python) when I worked as a geophysicist.
+In this repository, you can find all the source codes (C++, C, Python) when I worked as a geophysicist.

 My google scholar website: https://scholar.google.com/citations?user=rocjASkAAAAJ&hl=en